 You can also break these ‘big win periods’ into day to day ‘easy wins’ as well.
 I’ve always been a fan of making my bed in the morning; it’s a quick easy win to tell the mind it’s going to be a day of success!
 Mental success triggers like hitting my step count, water target and/or staying within macros each day positively impacts my mindset to then look for more chances to win like this at work.
 It’s a cascading domino effect.

 AV: As you touched upon, you’ve not only got into the shape of your life, but you’ve maintained great condition ever since.
-It’s always a rocky period after dieting down, and a well structured Consolidation phase is essential.
+It’s always a rocky period after dieting down, so a well structured Consolidation Phase is essential.
 Of course, life often gets in the way of routine, and in your case, you went travelling for 8 weeks straight after your shoot!
 A holiday straight after a dieting phase usually has ‘disaster’ written all over it, but you navigated the challenges of new environments extremely well!
-Tell us more about you managed this…
+Tell us more about how you managed this.

 AG: I was determined not to undo all my hard work when I was travelling.
 You’d warned me on numerous occasions about the dangers I’d face mentally and physically, so I was well prepared.
 But even then, five countries and four different time zones all over Asia doesn’t make it easy!